mahamedm1/devops-learning1/linux/bandit/level-03-to-04.md

 ## Bandit Level 3 -> Level 4

-**Challenge:** Open the file called "--spaces in this filename--"  and uncover the password within
+**Challenge:** Open the "inhere" directory and uncover the password located in the hidden file

 **Solution:**
 ```
-cat ./"--spaces in this filename=="  or  cat ./--spaces\ in\ this\ filename--
+ls -a
+cat ...Hiding-From-You
 ```

 **Explanation:**
-- cat will not open a file with spaces present in it's name.
-It will assume each word is a separate argument
-- So you must enclose the filename with quotation marks or place a backslash after each word and place a space in between them.
+- ls alone will not list any hidden files.
+You must add the -a flag which lists all files in the directory

-**Password:** 7ZZ2LFrykP2zEyvBl4m3clcL7tGYJPME
+**Password:** xzTXq1rDJQVVAzdv5cHq1TQytTWufAMq

 **Errors Encountered:**
+When I ran ls alone nothing was displayed in the terminal.

-**What I learned:** I learned that you cannot use cat to view the contents of a file that contains a space in it's name.
-To bypass this, you must use quotation marks or place a backslash after each word.
+**What I learned:** I learned that you cannot when looking for hidden files I must use the -a flag when running ls.